The January transfer window is a notoriously difficult juncture for Premier League clubs.

 We'll kick off with the biggest one of all.

 Liverpool made use of the windfall they received from Philippe Coutinho (we'll get to him in a minute) to sign the Dutch international from their long time feeder club in January 2018.
 A lot was made of van Dijk's transfer fee, with it at the time being a world record transfer fee for a defender.

 However, van Dijk was the catalyst necessary for Liverpool to compete at the top of the Premier League and with Europe's elite.

 His impact in just three seasons has seen Liverpool win the Champions League, reach another Champions League final and finally secure the Premier League, marking their first league win in 30 years.

-The injury he sustained last season and Liverpool's subsequent struggles prove just how valuable the centre-half is to Jurgen Klopp.
+The injury he sustained in 2020 proves just how valuable the centre-half is to Jurgen Klopp.

 Nemanja Vidic - Spartak Moscow to Manchester United - £7 million (2006)